exasol/websocket-api/WebsocketAPIv1.md

 connection-based web protocol.

-The main advantages are flexibility regarding the programming languages you want to integrate EXASOL into, and a more native access compared to the standardized ways of communicating with a database, such as JDBC, ODBC or ADO.NET, which are mostly old and static standards and create additional complexity due to the necessary driver managers.
+The main advantages are flexibility regarding the programming languages you want to integrate Exasol into, and a more native access compared to the standardized ways of communicating with a database, such as JDBC, ODBC or ADO.NET, which are mostly old and static standards and create additional complexity due to the necessary driver managers.